 Updated: 4 January 2017

-BondMason's clients have achieved a net return of 7.51% p.a., against a target of 7.0% p.a..
-In conjunction with our articles on How we target a 7.0%+ p.a. return and What we do - here's an overview of our investment approach and latest performance data.
+BondMason's clients have achieved a gross return in excess of 8.0% p.a. in 2015, 2016 and 2017 to date.
+In conjunction with our articles on How we target a 8.0%+ p.a. return and What we do - here's an overview of our investment approach and latest performance data.
 We've split the analysis into three areas:

 - Risk: types of loan investments - security, borrower types and platform concentration